Vindexus/DungeonWorld/classes/arcanewarrior.md

 ### Elaborate

-When you apply this technique, roll +dex.
+When you apply this technique, roll+DEX.

-✴ On a 10+, deal an additional 1d8 damage.
+  - On a 10+, deal an additional 1d8 damage.

-✴ On a 7-9, this technique has no effect, but it looks really cool!On a miss, your showboating costs you in some substantial way - the GM will tell you how.
+  - On a 7-9, this technique has no effect, but it looks really cool!
+  - On a miss, your showboating costs you in some substantial way - the GM will tell you how.

 ### Earthshaker